TryQuiet/quiet/packages/mobile/README.md

 adb connect <phone-ip>:5555
 ```

-Unplug your phone and repeat the last command in the Docker container section to reinstall the image with the new port.
+Unplug your phone and repeat the last command in the Docker container section to build the application with the new port.

 ### Access Android application logs